NOTTINGHAM TRENT UNIVERSITY - INVESTING IN EXCELLENCE

 Internationally renowned research

 The University values postgraduate research and those who undertake it, and recognises the value of a thriving postgraduate research community to the future of its research profile.
-Students in the Graduate School are working on research funded by Research Councils, the University and personal resources.

 This programme is waiting to hear about funding for the next session, or external funding will be applied for once a suitable candidate is selected.
 Applications are welcome - please see programme details for further information.